jfo/blog/source/drafts/what-i-did-before-hacker-school.md

 There was no deadline for the second challenge, so I spent about 3 months working through all those resources.
 I didn't want to half ass it.

-> I want to note here that all of this was Ruby.
+> I want to note here that _all of this_ was Ruby.
 That's why I learned Ruby first.
 > I really like Ruby.
 I still like Ruby; it's still the first thing I reach for
 > when just sketching out ideas.
 I would recommend Python or Ruby as a
-> great first language to anyone.
+> great first language to anyone, but between the two of them I started with
+> Ruby because almost all the bootcamps taught Ruby and App Academy taught Ruby
+> and all of their preperation materials were in Ruby.
+It would probably have
+> been Python if not for these factors.
+It doesn't really matter.

 Finally, I took the second challenge, and though I don't think I _bombed_ it, exactly, I didn't do that great, either.
 I wasn't invited to an interview.
 This